OBAMANEXT/IP-35-Joint-Species-Distribution-Modeling-HMSC/README.md

 # Input

+The script assumes you are using an rds files.
+Check "training_dataset_example.csv", "abiotics_cop_keskmised_example.csv" and "bs1km_vs_cop_example.csv" for examples for the table structures

 Training dataset
 -

 Loaded into sisendandmed and converted to data.table

 sisendandmed=readRDS("QuantitativeSamplesBiomassesKeySpeciesWithCopernicusDataAndDepthAndMoreHistory.rds")

-The script assumes you are using an rds file.
-Check "training_dataset_example.csv" for an example of table structure.

 Important
 -